tcpalmer/nina-scheduler/adv-topics/ts5-beta.md

 TS 4 had support for a Smart Plan Window which would try to determine a better stop time for the current target.
 With the TS 5 single exposure planning approach, that's no longer needed and has been removed.

 #### Simulated Execution
-TS5 adds the ability to run sequences using TS at any time of day and have any wait periods skipped while simulating advancing time.
+TS 5 adds the ability to run sequences using TS at any time of day and have any wait periods skipped while simulating advancing time.
 This can be enabled on the Profile settings page.

 In general, this should only be used if you know what you're doing (e.g. a NINA developer).
 In particular, the sequence should be minimal and not use any NINA or plugin instructions that depend on the current system time or wait for events (like twilight end).
 Although Target Scheduler Condition can be used, Target Scheduler Background Condition cannot since it uses the current system time.

+#### Enable/Disable Slew/Center
+TS 5 adds the ability to skip the slew/center scheduled at the start of each new target: see the Enable slew/center flag in Profile preferences.
+If disabled, Scheduler Preview will also show it skipped.
+The assumption is that the user would handle it in the Before New Target event container.

 ## Known Issues
 - Although the time to generate any given plan is about the same as in TS 4, the single-exposure approach means that the planner is run many more times over the course of a night.
 If you have a large number of targets, then this might be noticeable - especially using Scheduler Preview.
 There are some things that can be tuned if this is a significant problem.
 - The Scheduler Preview View Details info is now ridiculously verbose and needs to be redone.
-- A lengthy project minimum time will likely waste imaging time towards the end of target visibility.
-It's best to set this a bit longer than your longest exposure (~2x).
-There might be a fix for this in the future.
-Example:
-    - Project minimum time is 30m
-    - Exposure duration is 3m
-    - Planner runs 33m before the end of target visibility and schedules an exposure
-    - Next planner run sees < min time available so up to 30m is unused for this target
-    - A minimum time of 5m would only waste up to 5m
+However, this is really only an issue for trace level log output.

 ## Rollback to TS 4